IbnouT/free-genai-bootcamp-2025/lang-portal/tech-specs/backend-technical-specs.md

 ```

 #### GET /groups/{group_id}
-Retrieves detailed information about a specific group and its words in the specified language.
+Retrieves detailed information about a specific group and its words.
+The language context is derived from the group itself.

 **Path Parameters:**
 - `group_id` (required): Integer - The ID of the group

 **Query Parameters:**
-- `language_code` (required): ISO 639-1 language code (e.g., "ja", "fr")
 - `page` (optional): Page number for words list, default: 1
 - `per_page` (optional): Items per page for words list, default: 10
 - `sort_by` (optional): Field to sort words by (script, transliteration, meaning, correct_count, wrong_count)